DhwaniBhavankarKarthikeyan/card-flip-wonders/README.md

 a.
 Clone the Repository -
 git clone https://github.com/DhwaniBhavankarKarthikeyan/card-flip-wonders

 b.
-Navigate to the Project Directory cd card-flipping-project
+Navigate to the Project Directory: cd card-flipping-project

 c.
+Open in Browser:
-Open in Browser Open the index.html file in any modern web browser by double-clicking it or launching it via a local server.
+Open the index.html file in any modern web browser by double-clicking it or launching it via a local server.

 d.
+Interact with Cards:
-Interact with Cards Hover over (or click on, if configured) the cards to flip them and read a short description on the reverse side.
+Hover over (or click on, if configured) the cards to flip them and read a short description on the reverse side.